 The client approved the new version of the video, and we produced the video in all the resolutions required by the App Store.
 You can read more about this in the iTunes technical guide under the App Preview Resolutions section.

 We also checked every version to ensure that everything was in order in terms of file size, format, bit rate, and other technical parameters.
 You can find out more about this from the same guide in the App Preview Specifications section.

 The video trailer was submitted for moderation when the client was ready to submit a new app update: after all, the video trailer could only be uploaded together with the update.
 We waited for several days on tenterhooks, and then we received excellent news from the client: "We are celebrating!
 Our hearts are full of joy. [the video trailer for] Periscope HD passed moderation.
 Thanks so much for your help, guys!"

 The App Store has at least two sets of rules that you need to keep in mind when creating a video trailer.
-The first set of rules governs technical aspects: the App Preview Resolutions and App Preview Specifications sections in the iTunes Connect Developer Guide..
+The first set of rules governs technical aspects: the App Preview Specifications section in the App Store Connect.

 It makes sense not only to check the size, length, bit rate, and file extension of your trailer, but also to produce the video in all the resolutions requested by the App Store, including a 4:3 aspect ratio version in addition to the standard 16:9 one.

 The second set of rules regulates the content of video clips, including their creative component: the App Previews section on developer.apple.com.
 You need to study this document extremely carefully and to try to follow it as closely as possible.